 Water underfloor heating systems are made by constructing an extensive system of pipes that will cover the majority of your floor.
 These pipes will be linked to your home’s boiler and water will be pumped through, much like it would be pumped through a radiator.

 One big advantage of having a water-based underfloor heating system is that it requires a lower water temperature to heat the room that it is in.
 This is because water underfloor heating systems can warm a room more evenly than a radiator can.
-As a result these underfloor heating systems are more efficient and cost a lot less to run than traditional heating methods.
+As a result these underfloor heating systems are more energy efficient and cost a lot less to run than traditional heating methods.
 The cost of this will depend on whether you have a cheap gas supplier.

 The disadvantage to choosing a water-based underfloor heating system is that pipes are a lot more difficult to install than electric wiring.
 This means that installation costs are often a lot higher for these types of underfloor heating systems.
 In addition to this, it is not advisable to attempt to install a water-based underfloor heating system without assistance from a trained plumber.